Software Development Productivity Monitoring Guidelines and TipsProjectCodeMeter enables actively monitoring the progress of software

 to detect drops and issues in team performance and fix them, not as

-a scare tactics to keep developers "in line" so to speak, it should be
+a scare tactics to keep developers "in line" so to speak, nor as a competitive scoreboard - It should be

 done without involving the developers in the process, as developers may